sarahdelma/bank-mlops-demo/README.md

 ### Bank MLops Demo

-This repository contains a **Demo Project** for building an MLOps workflow for a banking application using the PromptIQ AI platform.
+This repository contains a **Demo Project** for building an MLOps workflow for a banking application using AI.

 ---

-### Project Structure

 How to Use
 ----------